DigitalNZ/omniauth-realme/README.md

 ```

 Here we configure the [ruby-saml](https://github.com/onelogin/ruby-saml) gem.
-Realme provides the nessassery `service-metadata.xml` files for their side of the intergation they can be found on this [page](https://developers.realme.govt.nz/how-realme-works/technical-integration-steps#e75)
+Realme provides the necessary `service-metadata.xml` files for their side of the integration.
+They can be found on this [page](https://developers.realme.govt.nz/how-realme-works/technical-integration-steps#e75)

 ```ruby
 # config/initializers/realme_omniauth.rb